How to match a String against string literals in Rust example

 let name = "one";

-String object type can be created as follows.
+String objects can be created as follows:

 let name1 = String::from("one");

-Rust String matching with String literals
+Rust String Matching with String Literals

 Here is an example.